web4locals/GenerationProject/Readme2.md

 ## This is a quick history of our projects evolvement.
-I will ad more info later mainly photos for now as I have a few mins to spare....
+I will add more info later mainly photos for now as I have a few mins to spare....